anonwins/monero-block-scanner-php/README.md

 Performs direct Monero blockchain scans, locating outputs that belong to large sets of subaddresses.
 Handles both RPC data fetching and all local cryptographic parsing.

 ### MoneroKeyDerivation
 Wallet key derivation (from mnemonic) and subaddress generation.
+A wrapper for deriving keys and subaddresses by mnemonic phrase.

 ## Why This Exists